siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 # How to handle multiple project types in same project

-Incase your project has both NPM/Nuget or other components it can be handled by merely running then Package Identifier dll multiple times and generating a sinle SBOM.
+Incase your project has both npm/NuGet or other components it can be handled by merely running then Package Identifier dll multiple times and generating a sinle SBOM.

 ### Example Steps for Execution:

-1. Run the Package Identifier dll with "**ProjectType**" set as "**NPM**".
+1. Run the Package Identifier dll with "**ProjectType**" set as "**npm**".

 2. A cycloneDX  BOM will be generated in the output directory path that you have provided.

-3. Next run the Package Identifier dll with "**ProjectType**" set as "**NUGET**".
+3. Next run the Package Identifier dll with "**ProjectType**" set as "**NuGet**".
 In this run make sure that along with the usual arguments you also provide and additional argument "**--MultipleProjectType**" as True.

 Note: Do not change the output directories during the multiple runs as the tool automatically picks up the previosly generated SBOM and combines it.

-4. Once this is done after the dll run you can find that the components from the first run for "**NPM**" and the components from second run for "**NUGET**" will be merged into one BOM file
+4. Once this is done after the dll run you can find that the components from the first run for "**npm**" and the components from second run for "**NuGet**" will be merged into one BOM file

 5. The remaining steps for the package creator and artifactory uploader remains the same.